wtmoose/TuneKit/Examples/Pods/Pods-acknowledgements.markdown

 <p>The Company grants you a non-exclusive license to use the Software for time-limited evaluation purposes, only in accordance with the terms and conditions set forth herein.
 The Software may be used for a period of 30 calendar days from the first time you run the Software.
 Upon lapse of such trial period all of or part of the functionality of the Software will be disabled automatically.</p>

-<p>If you wish to use the Software after the trial period, you must purchase a Personal License, a Commercial Seat License or an Educational License.
+<p>If you wish to use the Software after the trial period, you must purchase a Personal License, a Commercial Seat License, an Educational License, a Site License or an Enterprise License.
 The Company may extend to you an expiring license key, in which event such a license key will be considered a means to extend the trial period under the Trial License Terms.</p>

 <h3 id="personallicenseterms">2.2 PERSONAL LICENSE TERMS</h3>